connellw/ConnellwBlog/_posts/2021-10-11-onion-architecture-ddd-cqrs.md

 ## Hexagonal Architecture

 Ports and Adapters was originally called the Hexagonal Architecture.
-There is nothing special about the number six here, it is just a nice way to visualise the architecture.
+There is nothing special about the number six here.
+It's just a nice way to visualise the architecture.
 It's diagrams tend to use a hexagon in the middle, but the shape doesn't matter; it can just as easily be drawn as a circle.

 Onion Architecture is just Ports and Adapters architecture, but the business logic layer is further divided into domain logic and application logic.
-We draw the layers as circles around each other, and the direction of dependency goes inwards.
+We draw the layers as circles around each other and the direction of dependency goes inwards.

 ![Onion Architecture](/images/diagrams/onion-circular.png)